armak/pbr-introsystem/README.md

 Note that this is just a very very skimpy empty canves that provides the bare necessities.
 It's enough to make excellent intros, but be prepared to implement a lot of common functionality yourself.
 Currently only tested with Visual Studio 2013.
 Further updates and transitioning to VS2015 coming very soon.

+The main component i.e. the Win32 frame and the "rendering system" is called Leviathan, for now, as per Prismbeings canon.

 Ships with Crinkler 2.0, rename to link.exe and build in "Release" to compress.